BIGJRA/BIGJRA.github.io/rejuv.md

 gonna do three more runs to explore this area of the ruins and snag all the items.
 Do so as follows:

-1: DLU, get *Relic Silver*.
+Trip One: DLU, get *Relic Silver*.
 Go straight down and grab *Mind Plate.* ULU, pick up *Calcium.* Enter the door and get the *Skuntank Crest.* DRD, pick up a *Heart Scale.* L, D all the way, RD.
 In this big room, grab the *Heart Scale* and the *Relic Silver.* URUR to get *Blue Shard.*
 Then, I was booted.

-2: DR, enter the door for *Relicanth Crest.* R, grab *Splash Plate.*
+Trip Two: DR, enter the door for *Relicanth Crest.* R, grab *Splash Plate.*
 DRDL, grab *Pixie Plate*.
 DR, grab the *Full Restore.* D into a big room, pick up the *PP Up, Dread Plate,* and *Water Stone.* This is all the items we can collect, so I was booted shortly after.

-3: To progress, knock out 4 Luvdisc in the map.
+Trip Three: To progress, knock out 4 Luvdisc in the map.
 There's one in the southwest corner, one in the southeast corner, one in the big room on the east side, and one in the northeast room.
 After, head to the middle south part of the map, and go in.
 Get the *Zap Plate.* Then, use dive in